Putin signs decree to recruit 134,500 more soldiers; Russia 'not pulling out', NATO warns

-Russian President Vladimir Putin signed a decree on Thursday (31) that allows the recruitment of 134,500 citizens into the Russian army between April 1 and July 15 this year.
+Russian President Vladimir Putin signed on Thursday (31) a decree allowing the recruitment of 134,500 citizens into the Russian army between April 1 and July 15 this year.

 The Defense Ministry told Russian news agency Ria Novosti that none of the new recruits will be sent to the “special operation” in Ukraine (the government bans the word “war” when referring to the conflict).